QuantEcon/lecture-python-programming/source/rst/numba.rst

 Exercise 2
 ----------

-In the `Introduction to Quantitative Economics with Python <https://python-intro.quantecon.org>`__ lecture series we'll learn all about finite-state Markov chains.
+In the `Introduction to Quantitative Economics with Python <https://python-intro.quantecon.org>`__ lecture series you can learn all about finite-state Markov chains.

 For now, let's just concentrate on simulating a very simple example of such a chain.